-Crucially, incident response plans must have buy-in from the business’ executives—they are generally the key decision makers and the ones facing the public when there is a significant incident (they may also be the legally responsible office holder).
+Crucially, incident response plans must have buy-in from business executives—they are generally the key decision-makers and the ones facing the public when there is a significant incident (they may also be legally responsible).
 Without their involvement or support, plans can be completely disregarded the moment there is an incident.

 These plans also help make cyber security front-of-mind for CEOs and business executives as they detail the known threats facing the business and the risk of compromise.

 A good incident response plan should include the following: